atomontage04/sdcprobe/README.md

 If the tool itself misbehaves, the **Bug report** template asks for `--self-test` output first, because that answers most questions immediately.

+Questions about your own hardware are out of scope.
+This repository cannot tell you what to do about your CPU.

 ## Related reading

 - Google — "Cores that Don't Count" (HotOS 2021): the paper that put "Silent